NappingPiglet/dicecloud-v2-guide/documentation-for-properties/roll.md

 # Rolls

-A roll is used to store the result of a dice roll even after the character sheet recomputes.
+A roll component allows you to save a dice roll temporarily, allowing for the dice to have its value not change between components of an action that rely on the same roll.

 ## Components